-(1) $M^{R. SWANTON'S}$ work on plant galls will be welcomed by a wide circle of readers, since it appeals to both the botanist and entomologist.
-In it the former will find a ready cover the whole ground the author has included growths which can scarcely be regarded as galls growins which can scarcely be regarded as gans in the accepted sense.
-Thus the "Reed Mace" fungus (Epichloe typhina) is a mere mass of mycelium outside the plant, there being no hyper-trophy of the tissues.
-It should also be noted that the galls on alder roots are caused, not by Frankiella alni, but, as Miss Pratt has shown, by the bacterium Pseudomonas radicicola, though the growths may afterwards become infested by the hyphomycete.
+(1) M R. SWANTON'S work on plant galls will be welcomed by a wide circle of readers, since it appeals to both the botanist and entomologist.
+In it the former will find a ready cover the whole ground the author has included growths which can scarcely be regarded as galls in the accepted sense.
+Thus the "Reed Mace" fungus (Epichloe typhina) is a mere mass of mycelium outside the plant, there being no hypertrophy of the tissues.
+It should also be not by that the galls on alder roots are caused, not by Frankiella alni, but, as Miss Pratt has shown, by the bacterium Pseudomonas radicicola, though the growths may afterwards become infested by the hyphomycete.
 Bottomley has shown that the similar "galls" on the roots of bog myrtle are produced by the same bacterium.